MingtaoGuo/CartoonBANK/README.md

 ## To be continue.
-We will update fresh cartoon model every friday night in Chinese time :-), Or if you'd like a custom cartoon model, upload or send the cartoon image to us.
-Please enjoy it.
+We will update fresh cartoon model every friday night in Chinese time, Or if you'd like a custom cartoon model, upload or send the cartoon image to us.
+Please enjoy it :-).